tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 zeros
-: Zero padding whose length makes the serialized PaddedServerNameList struct have a length equal to ESNIConfig.padded_length.
+: Zero padding whose length makes the serialized PaddedServerNameList struct have a length equal to ESNIConfigContents.padded_length.

-This value consists of the serialized ServerNameList from the "server_name" extension, padded with enough zeroes to make the total structure ESNIConfig.padded_length bytes long.
+This value consists of the serialized ServerNameList from the "server_name" extension, padded with enough zeroes to make the total structure ESNIConfigContents.padded_length bytes long.
 The purpose of the padding is to prevent attackers from using the length of the "encrypted_server_name" extension to determine the true SNI.
-If the serialized ServerNameList is longer than ESNIConfig.padded_length, the client MUST NOT use the "encrypted_server_name" extension.
+If the serialized ServerNameList is longer than ESNIConfigContents.padded_length, the client MUST NOT use the "encrypted_server_name" extension.

 The ClientEncryptedSNI.encrypted_sni value is then computed using